muskaancodes-hash/KNN-Classification/README.md

 * Classification Accuracy

 The confusion matrix was also visualized using Matplotlib to understand the model's correct and incorrect predictions for each Iris species.
+## Part 5: Decision Boundary Visualization

+The decision boundaries of the KNN classifier were visualized using two features: Petal Length and Petal Width.

+### Steps Performed

+* Selected two features for 2D visualization.
+* Normalized the selected features.
+* Trained a KNN classifier using the best K value.
+* Created a mesh grid for visualization.
+* Plotted the KNN decision boundaries and data points.

+### Result

+The visualization shows how KNN separates the different Iris species based on Petal Length and Petal Width.